-Last summer, my son was notified that Just Mercy was the class read for incoming freshmen at his university.
-He took a copy of the book into his room and didn’t leave for hours, explaining that he just couldn’t stop reading it.
+Last summer, my son was notified that Just Mercy was the summer read for incoming freshmen at his university.
+He took a copy of the book into his room and didn’t leave for hours.
+He explained that he just couldn’t stop reading it.
 With that endorsement, I got my hands on a copy and found myself immersed in it as well.

-The book chronicles the predicament one man finds himself in when he is convicted of a crime he did not commit and ends up on Death Row.
-Bryan Stevenson, an attorney and founder of the Equal Justice Initiative, examines the circumstances that lead to the arrest, trial, sentencing, and incarceration of Walter McMillian, and in doing so, aims to seek justice for Mr. McMillian and to expose the problems that exist in our criminal justice system.
+The book chronicles one man’s predicament when he is convicted of a crime he did not commit and ends up on Death Row.
+Bryan Stevenson, an attorney and founder of the Equal Justice Initiative, examines the circumstances that lead to the arrest, trial, sentencing, and incarceration of Walter McMillian.
+And in doing so, he aims to seek justice for Mr. McMillian and to expose the problems that exist in our criminal justice system.

 While Stevenson is doing the heavy lifting, there’s plenty of work for the rest of us to do as well.
-First, we need to recognize that there is so much more to a story than what we first see, and that it is our responsibility to look beyond the headlines and soundbites and get closer to the situation.
+First, we need to recognize that there is so much more to a story than what we first see.
+It is our responsibility to look beyond the headlines and soundbites and get closer to the situation.
 To this end, when we know more; we care more.
 We stop thinking about people in terms of us versus them.
-Stevenson’s story of Avery Jenkins and his quest for a chocolate milkshake that he ultimately receives from his prison guard underscores the notion that in many instances, there is very little that really separates us.

 Jody Podl is a teacher at Shaker Heights High School in Shaker Heights, OH

 The settings of the jail and the places where these families live have a huge impact on how they are treated by judges and juries, most of it being illegal.
 It confuses me as to how the injustices in this book were not stopped by any higher-ups who saw them happening.
-There were people who were accused of crimes they didn’t commit, who had alibis and witnesses whom they were with—and all of this evidence would be presented to the judge and the jury, and it simply would not be acknowledged.
+There were people who were accused of crimes they didn’t commit, who had alibis and witnesses whom they were with.
+And all of this evidence would be presented to the judge and the jury.
+Yet it simply would not be acknowledged.

-After reading the book one afternoon, I was talking to my dad about it at dinner, asking him how the judges could do that.
-I could not understand how those evaluating the case and determining the fate of this man’s life were not even looking at the hard evidence.
+After reading the book one afternoon, I was talking to my dad about it at dinner.
+I asked him how the judges could do that.
+I could not understand how those evaluating the case and determining the fate of this man’s life did not even looking at the hard evidence.

 Ellie Shafron is a student at Shaker Heights High School in Shaker Heights, OH